awasim129/javaims/README.md

-# javaims
-Java Inventory Management System
+# Java Inventory Management System

 A simple Java Inventory Management System built by the Students of 3rd semester of BS - IT for their Object Oriented Programming Course.